 (D) a mineral interest; and

-Sec.
-26.02(b) is also relevant to real estate: "A loan agreement in which the amount involved in the loan agreement exceeds $50,000 in value is not enforceable unless the agreement is in writing and signed by the party to be bound or by that party´s authorized representative."
-This requirement is particularly important today as many homeowners who are seeking loan modifications find themselves unwittingly foreclosed upon – despite an alleged "oral agreement."
+Section 26.02(b) is particularly important when those seeking loan modifications find themselves unwittingly foreclosed upon, despite an alleged oral agreement.
 These unfortunate homeowners likely have no recourse unless a written agreement signed by both borrower and lender was in existence at the time of the foreclosure.

-Additional Statute of Frauds provisions are found in Sec.
-2.201, but these apply to the sale of goods, not real estate.
+Additional Statute of Frauds provisions are found in Business & Commerce Code section 2.201, but these apply to the sale of goods, not real estate.

-The statutory provisions cited above comprise the general rule.
-However, a discussion of the requirement of a signed written instrument for the purchase or sale of real property would not be complete without addressing the equitable exceptions.
+A discussion of the requirement of a signed writing would not be complete without addressing the equitable exceptions.
 "Equity" is that branch of the law which provides relief in cases where strict application of a statute or common-law rule would result in unfairness or injustice.
-In the case of the Statute of Frauds, these exceptions apply:
+In the case of the Statute of Frauds, the following exceptions apply:

 (1) when enforcement of the Statute of Frauds would itself amount to an actual fraud (but not a mere wrong);

 (2) when the doctrine of "promissory estoppel" applies, the three elements of which are